zannloo/tp/docs/DeveloperGuide.md

 * **Gradle**: Gradle is a build automation tool for multi-language software development.
 Installation [here](https://gradle.org/install/).
 * **CLI**: Command Line Interface, a text-based interface for interacting with a computer program.
 * **Architecture Diagram**: A high-level diagram explaining the design architecture of the ProfBook application.
+* ***Folder structure***: The organization of directories and subdirectories within ProfBook to represent the hierarchy.
 * **UI component**: Manages the user interface of the application, interacting with the Logic component.
 * **Logic component**: Executes user commands, communicates with the Model, and manages the application's logic.
 * **Model component**: Stores and manages ProfBook data, including information about root, groups, and students.